iTwin/itwinjs-core/docs/learning/frontend/Localization.md

 Note: German was translated from English in Google Translate.

 By default, the IModelApp uses an instance of [ITwinLocalization]($i18n) for localization purposes.
-Below, a user-created instance of ITwinLocalization will be passed in to IModelApp to demonstrate how a custom [Localization]($common) implementation could be used instead.
+Below, a user-created instance of this class will be passed in to IModelApp to demonstrate how a custom [Localization]($common) implementation could be used instead.

 ```ts
 import { IModelApp } from "@itwin/core-frontend";